YananZhao0630/YananZhao0630.github.io/_pages/about.md

 About Me
 ======
 I received the B.E. degree in communication engineering and the M.E. degree in information and communication engineering from the Harbin Institute of Technology (HIT), China, in 2018 and 2020, respectively.
-After graduation, I have been a remote research assistant supervised by [Prof. Vishal Monga](http://signal.ee.psu.edu/faculty.html) on interpretable deep learning with strong interests and foundation in mathematics.
+After graduation, I have been a remote research assistant supervised by [Prof. Vishal Monga](http://signal.ee.psu.edu/faculty.html) (collaborating with [Prof. Yonina C Eldar (IEEE Fellow, Weizmann Institute of Science, Israel)](https://www.weizmann.ac.il/math/yonina/))on interpretable deep learning with strong interests and foundation in mathematics.
 My current research interests include signal and image processing, interpretable machine learning and applications.

 Currently, I am pusuring PhD degree at Nanyang Technology University, supervised by [Prof. Tay Wee Peng](https://www3.ntu.edu.sg/home/wptay/TayWeePeng.html) on the signal processing and machine learning.
 I feel very lucky that I have many opportunities to explore my interested areas.